-Goals: The MS program in science and technology journalism at Texas A&M University is a broad-based science communication program designed to prepare students mainly for careers as writers and editors specializing in the communication of science, technology, and medicine.
-It also can serve as background for related careers and as preparation for doctoral study.
+Goals: The MS program in science and technology journalism (STJR) at Texas A&M University is a broad-based science communication program designed to prepare students mainly for careers as writers and editors specializing in the communication of science, technology, and medicine.
+It also can serve as a background for related careers and as preparation for doctoral study.

 History: In 1996, Texas A&M University, long known for its strength in science and technology, implemented its MS program in science and technology journalism.
 The program moved from the College of Liberal Arts to the College of Veterinary Medicine & Biomedical Sciences in 2006.

 Philosophy: The program seeks to prepare graduates solidly grounded in both science journalism and science.
 Thus, each student completes graduate courses in both realms.
 The program is small and highly individualized, with each student choosing courses geared to his or her interests and goals.

 Degree Options: After entering the program, students choose between an internship track and a thesis track.
 Recent internship sites have included the American Geophysical Union, the Buhl Planetarium, Johns Hopkins Medicine, the MD Anderson Cancer Center, the Methodist DeBakey Cardiovascular Journal, Microsoft, the Texas Water Resources Institute, and US national laboratories.
 Recent thesis topics have included science reporting in Ghana, best practices of journalists winning awards for mental-health reporting, science writers’ views and uses of online comments, environmental risk communication in the two Cosmos television series, climate change coverage by a major Mexican newspaper, and comparative coverage of breast cancer and diabetes by major US women’s magazines.